jeffvincent/thoughtsblog/_posts/2012-08-17-on-onboarding.md

 tags: [startups, onboarding]
 ---

-Two things we are focused on doing well - growing out customer base, and growing our team.
+Two things we are focused on doing well - growing our customer base, and growing our team.
 This requires a lot of on-boarding.
 We are in the midst of a change in how we on-board, so I wanted to take a minute to talk about where we're coming *from*, and why I think we're going in the right direction.

 ## Early Days